 Multiple gamma rays pass through the skull creating enough energy to destroy brain tissue.
 In this case, it’s the bottom half of a brain area known as the anterior capsule.
 Gamma knife procedures don’t require opening the skull.
 Some 60% receive benefit.

 In a DBS procedure, electrodes are placed in targeted brain areas.
 Current placement is at the ventral capsule/ventral striatum (VC/VS).
 When in place, the electrodes are connected by wires under the skin to pulse generators (implantable neurostimulators) under the skin, typically between the collarbones.

 A physician uses a hand-held wand and a small computer to control the pulse generator through the skin.
 It’s similar in principle to a heart pacemaker.

 Most know about the role of the neurotransmitters serotonin, norepinephrine, and dopamine in the mood and anxiety disorders.
-But the neurotransmitter glutamate is getting lots of attention – especially with regard to OCD.
+But the neurotransmitter glutamate is getting lots of attention, especially with regard to OCD.

 Obsessive-compulsive disorder is tricky business.
-And, unfortunately, treatment so often doesn’t happen because of embarrassment, lack of understanding, and unqualified emotional and mental health professionals.
+And, unfortunately, treatment so often doesn’t take place because of embarrassment, lack of understanding, stigma, and unqualified emotional and mental health professionals.